KANMixer: a minimal KAN-centered mixer for long-term time series forecasting: Introduction

+These observations suggest that the backbone nonlinearity itself may be a primary bottleneck.
+Kolmogorov-Arnold Networks (KAN)~\cite{liu2025kan}, inspired by the Kolmogorov-Arnold representation theorem~\cite{kart}, offer an alternative worth examining: KAN replaces fixed-form nonlinearities with trainable B-spline basis functions~\cite{kainn}, enabling fine-grained local modulation and compact universal approximation.
+Recent KAN variants have addressed efficiency trade-offs through alternative bases~\cite{chebykan,kaf,wavkan}, and a theoretical analysis shows that B-spline KAN is closely related to radial basis function networks~\cite{kan2rbf}.
+These developments motivate a systematic investigation of KAN in LTSF, particularly regarding when KAN components are beneficial and where their gains primarily arise.

+Prior work has begun integrating KAN into LTSF.
+TimeKAN~\cite{huang2025timekan} embeds multi-order KAN within a frequency decomposition pipeline and achieves competitive results.
+RMoK~\cite{han2025kanseffectivemultivariatetime} validates KAN as a building block in a mixture-of-experts framework.
+However, when KAN is embedded inside a decomposition-heavy pipeline, our ablations suggest it becomes nearly interchangeable with MLP, as the surrounding architecture may account for much of the observed performance.
+This observation calls for a minimal design that isolates KAN's contribution.
+We introduce KANMixer, a minimal KAN-centered architecture with three modules: a multi-scale pooling frontend, a KAN-based temporal mixing backbone, and KAN-based prediction heads.
+The design deliberately avoids decomposition and other heavy engineering modules, enabling controlled attribution of performance gains to KAN components (Fig.~\ref{fig1}).

+In a mixed comparison against nine baselines spanning KAN-based, Transformer-based, MLP-based, CNN-based, and foundation model architectures, KANMixer records the lowest numerical MSE in 16 of 28 configurations.
+Beyond benchmarking, we conduct five ablation studies on three representative datasets to diagnose where KAN contributes most, how sensitive performance is to basis-function choice, and how decomposition priors interact with KAN.
+A counterintuitive finding is that decomposition, which consistently helps MLP, degrades KAN performance in our experiments.
+These analyses inform concrete design recommendations for KAN-based LTSF models.
+The main contributions of this paper are as follows:

 \begin{itemize} \item We propose KANMixer, a structurally simple model featuring KAN as its modeling core.
-KANMixer surpasses more complex SOTA models in performance, demonstrating its effectiveness.
+KANMixer achieves competitive performance compared with more complex SOTA models, demonstrating its effectiveness.

-\item We provide a systematic analysis of KAN's modeling characteristics in LTSF, revealing that KAN's superior performance originates from the adaptive plasticity of its basis functions.
-Our analysis also shows that structural priors interact differently with KAN compared to MLP.
+\item We provide a systematic analysis of KAN's modeling characteristics in LTSF, showing that its performance gains are closely related to the adaptive flexibility of its basis functions.
+Our analysis also indicates that structural priors interact differently with KAN than with MLP.

-\item To our knowledge, we deliver the first set of empirically grounded, practical guidelines for effectively applying KAN to LTSF, emphasizing the critical importance of the prediction head and optimal network depth in maximizing forecasting performance. \end{itemize}
+\item To our knowledge, we provide one of the first empirically grounded sets of practical guidelines for effectively applying KAN to LTSF, emphasizing the critical importance of the prediction head and optimal network depth in maximizing forecasting performance. \end{itemize}